 We're here to help

-Innis College offers students two dedicated health and wellness-focused staff members, who you can connect with in private, one-to-one settings.
+Innis College offers students two dedicated health and wellness-focused staff members, plus a Master of Social Work intern, who you can connect with in private, one-to-one settings.

 Assistant Dean – Community Wellness

 Daina can help you better understand and access the University’s many wellness resources.
 Think of Daina as a supportive first stop when you have questions.